YaminiGhumre/Linear_Regression_Repository2/README.md

 Fitting the MLR model to the training set.
 Predicting the result of the test set.

-Result : The r2 score tells that our model is 92% accurate with the training dataset and 93% accurate with the test dataset.
+Result : The r2 score tells that our model is 92% accurate.